Budget Recommendation Committee meeting recap

 The University will host a virtual registration event Aug.
 4 from 10 a.m. to 4 p.m.
-RSVPs will close Sunday.
-The event includes a drawing for five $500 scholarship opportunities for students registered for six or more credit hours by Aug.
+RSVPs open today and will close Aug.
+1. The event includes a drawing for five $500 scholarship opportunities for students registered in 6 or more credit hours by Aug.
 15.

 Phase II Budget update